Jointly proposed by researchers and industry partners, based on expertise, needs, and potential applications - including but not limited to:

 The goal of our research is to bring state-of-the-art control and integration techniques to improve or optimize aircraft systems performance.
 In the long term, the ‘Flight Systems and Control’ would establish itself as a world-class research laboratory with leading-edge knowledge, facility, and highly qualified personnel.
 Research interests include flight systems modeling, simulation, and control; multi-vehicle systems estimation and control; and unmanned vehicle systems (UVS) applications.

-2. Steven Waslander (Waterloo) - Autonomous aerial and ground vehicles
+2. Steven Waslander - Autonomous aerial and ground vehicles

 His research interests are in the areas of autonomous aerial and ground vehicles, simultaneous localization and mapping, nonlinear estimation and control, and multi-vehicle systems.
 Prof. Waslander currently collaborates with Aeryon Labs, Clearpath Robotics, Nuvation, Raytheon Canada, and is a member of the NSERC Canadian Field Robotics Network.
-He also acts as the academic advisor to the University of Waterloo Robotics Team and the University of Waterloo Micro Air Vehicle Team, which compete in multiple competitions, including the NASA Sample Return Robot Challenge, the Intelligent Ground Vehicle Competition, the International Autonomous Robot Racing competition and the International Micro-Air Vehicle competition.
+He also acts as the academic advisor to the Toronto Robotics and Artificial Intelligence Laboratory Team, which will compete in multiple competitions, including the NASA Sample Return Robot Challenge, the Intelligent Ground Vehicle Competition, the International Autonomous Robot Racing competition and the International Micro-Air Vehicle competition.

 3. Tim Barfoot - Autonomous Space Robotics